 Location of the Insinger House in Luxor (Google Earth)

 In 1895, Insinger contacted Willem Pleyte, then director of the Antiquities Museum in Leiden, about the sale of a number of demotic ostraca (inscribed sherds) and a papyrus.
 After many initial problems, the papyrus arrived in Leiden.
 This 6 meter long, well-preserved document contains a wisdom teaching in fine demotic handwriting.
 It is now known as the Insinger Papyrus.

 Handwriting of the Insinger Papyrus

 After a brief interval in the Netherlands to see family and friends (including Pleyte of the Leiden Museum), Insinger’s health deteriorated, but he persisted in trying to obtain antiquities and battling the Egyptian bureaucracy.
 He found a competitor in Wallis Budge, curator of the British Museum, and quarrelled with Howard Carter, then inspector of the Antiquities Service in Luxor, over the grey area of the antiquities trade.

 About the last years of Insinger’s life not much is known.
 During the First World War, when Egypt was devoid of travellers, Insinger found a friend in assyriologist Archibald Henry Sayce, who was also suffering from tuberculosis.
 Insinger died on 27 October 1918, and was buried in the Netherlands, near his family home in Baarn.

-Insinger didn’t publish a great deal himself, but many of his letters and photos are kept in the archives of the National Museum of Antiquities in Leiden.
-Ethnographical objects can be found in the National Museum of Ethnology in Leiden.
+Insinger didn’t publish a great deal himself, but many of his letters and photos are kept in the archives of the Rijksmuseum van Oudheden in Leiden.
+Ethnographical objects can be found in the Dutch Museum of World Cultures.
 With this article I hope to bring some of the information which is available in Dutch to a larger, English-speaking public, as an ode to this distinctive character in the history of Dutch Egyptology.